yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apip_relnotes/_index.md

 * Configuration for specifying the payload size that needs to be downloaded once the response exceeds it;
 * Configuration of the colors of the different methods for both SOAP and REST APIs;
+* Configuration for displaying the externalDocs along with the description of the API;
 * Configuration for finer grained controls for Try-It button on specific methods;

 ## Limitations of this release